IBM/watson-waste-sorter/README.md

 ## 2. Deploy the server application

-Now in server repository, push the application to Cloud Foundry
+Now in the server repository, push the application to Cloud Foundry
 ```
 cf push
 ```

+If the deployment is success, your backend server should be running and able to classify the different kind of waste once the model is finish training.
+Now let's go ahead and create our mobile app to use this classifier.

 ## Backend API usage